 Whole system working

-Our aspirations for reform is for organisations to be working effectively together to improve the public’s health and reduce health inequalities.
+Our aspirations for reform are for organisations to be working effectively together to improve the public’s health and reduce health inequalities.
 Whether working in housing, education, employment or health and social care services, how we plan and deliver services together will have an impact on the health of individuals and communities.

 The reform programme aims to influence how we work across a number of areas as part of a whole system approach to improve the public’s health, with an increasing focus on preventing ill health and early intervention.
 Our approach to delivering the reform programme reflect this whole system approach.